 If you're one of the 70 million Americans who struggle with sleep, you're probably aware that things like stress, caffeine, a heavy meal, or an uncomfortable bedroom can keep you up at night.
 If you've addressed those, but still aren't satisfied with your sleep quantity and quality, consider whether you're getting the right nutrients for a good night's sleep or consider a REM sleep aid.

-In addition to keeping your body healthy and working well, numerous vitamins, minerals, amino acids and plant compounds also function as natural sleep aids.
+In addition to keeping your body healthy and working well, numerous vitamins, minerals, amino acids for deep sleep and plant compounds also function as natural sleep aids.
 You can get many of them from a balanced diet, but possibly not enough, or not in the right combination to support good sleep.
 Other natural sleep aids come from plants that can be used medicinally.
 They have roots in Eastern medicine and scientific evidence behind them.

 Adding natural sleep supplements may make a big difference in how quickly you fall asleep, how deeply you sleep, and the quality of your sleep.

 Sleep supplements support improved sleep by boosting levels of certain neurotransmitters in your brain that promote relaxation, and by activating the brainwaves that move you through all of the necessary stages of sleep.
 Here's a short list of some that have been backed by research.

 Melatonin – Before you can fall asleep, your body has to recognize that it's time to sleep – and that starts with melatonin.
 Melatonin is a hormone produced from the amino acid tryptophan.
 It's also probably the most well-known and widely used natural sleep supplement because it works well, and it's safe as long as you use it correctly.
 Learn our advice on how to use melatonin safely.